If you just looked at

 Not trying to argue effectiveness of various offensive approaches here, but what you are describing above isn't "balanced".

-I say 5 plays.
+I say 5 games.

 Auburn will never know what hit them!